-The Bank uses the Basic Indicator Approach to calculate the capital requirement for operational risk, the Standardised Approach for credit risk, including for securitisation exposures, the mark-to-market method for counterparty credit risk and the standardised method for CVA risk.
-As the Bank now has three years of actual results, these have been used for determining the operational risk requirement rather than forecast figures used previously.
-This has resulted in a nil operational risk requirement due to losses.
+The Bank uses the Standardised Approach for credit risk, including for securitisation exposures, the mark-to-market method for counterparty credit risk, the standardised method for CVA risk and the Basic Indicator Approach to calculate the capital requirement for operational risk.
+Atom has a nil operational risk requirement due to historic losses in accordance with CRR Article 316.